keltonmccormick18/Battery-storage-optimization/README.md

 pseudo-out-of-sample residuals using an inner cross-validation split within the training window, which prevents the OU calibration from seeing artificially clean in-sample residuals.

+The long-run mean μ is set using a persistence forecast: the average residual over the final week of the training window, shrunk by a factor of 0.6 (estimated independently in both markets).
+This captures the observation that weekly residual levels are ~60% autocorrelated — the model reverts toward where prices actually are, not toward a historical zero.

 ### Control Problem